pjakobi/my-slapd/README.md

 The root DSE is the "base of the Directory" : dc=gouv,dc=fr or dc=google, dc=com, etc. In these examples, the "Directory First Value" would be "gouv" or "google".

 ## Building the RPM
-Before building, the sources (tar.gz) are to be installed in the SOURCES directory : wget https://github.com/pjakobi/comtics-slapd/archive/version.tar.gz (version = 0.1.6 or equivalent).

-Then, just run "rpmbuild -ba comtics-slapd.spec" in the SPECS directory.
-You should then have the rpm file built into RPMS/noarch/comtics-slapd-varsion.noarch.rpm.
+Then, just run "rpmbuild -ba my-slapd.spec" in the SPECS directory.
+You should then have the rpm file built into RPMS/noarch/comtics-slapd-version.release.noarch.rpm.

 ## Installing openldap
 Normally, it becomes as simple as runing "yum localinstall comtics-slapd-varsion.noarch.rpm"....